"Big Little Lies" Season 2, Episode 6: 10 Things I Resent About You

 -Remember when Celeste’s therapist asked if she self-harmed?
 Now we know that the mysterious bruises are probably from her experiences with the other men in her life.
 I thought that was obvious, but a colleague thought that the court appearances showed that Celeste does self-harm, the way she grabs her own wrists when she’s nervous.
 Either way, it’s an external reminder of her inner struggles.

--How dark was that stuff with Bonnie’s mom?
+-How dark was that stuff with Bonnie’s mum?
 When she imagines suffocating her?
-Suffocating is kind of like drowning...does this mean Bonnie will “drown” her mom, instead of herself?
+Suffocating is kind of like drowning...does this mean Bonnie will “drown” her mum, instead of herself?

 Advertisement